JA Manafaru

 Who Is This Resort For?

-- couples who want a well-rounded luxury stay rather than one single headline feature
+- guests who want a well-rounded resort rather than a single-feature specialist

-- travelers wanting the shortest, simplest transfer from Male
+- travelers wanting the shortest possible transfer from Male

-- guests choosing purely for a famous top-tier reef
+- guests choosing mainly for top-tier reef snorkeling

-- travelers seeking a lively, social resort scene
+- travelers who prefer a lively, social resort atmosphere

-- families wanting a very large island with extensive activity zones
+- families or groups wanting a very large resort with extensive facilities

 Category Breakdown